NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 In this figure, `I2` and `I7` are the only IterDomains that could run out of boundary, they are both TMA-protected.
 So we can achieve strong correctness.

+TODO: explain how to upgrade weak correctness to strong correctness by initializing and predicating?

+TODO: There are cases that strong correctness can never be achieved.
+Explain these cases.